Structural mechanics of filamentous cyanobacteria: Results

 \subsection{Filament curvature and shape}

-Finally, in order to relate the mechanical properties of filamentous cyanobacteria to their shape and ability to generate forces, we observed filaments under optimal conditions ($\sim$20$^\circ$C) and when chilled to reduce metabolism and mobility ($\sim$2$^\circ$C).
-At room temperature the filaments were active and glided steadily along the bottom of their containers, adopting a curved shape, as shown in Fig. \ref{fig:filament_natural_shape}(a).
+Finally, in order to relate the mechanical properties of filamentous cyanobacteria to their shape and ability to generate forces, we observed filaments under optimal conditions ($\sim$20$^\circ$C) and when chilled to reduce metabolism and mobility ($\sim$2$^\circ$C), with further methods given in Section \ref{sec:filament_shape_method}.
+At room temperature the filaments were active and gliding steadily along the bottom of their containers, adopting a curved shape, as shown in Fig. \ref{fig:filament_natural_shape}(a).
 When cooled, the bacteria were inactive and displayed a more irregular, meandering shape, as in Fig. \ref{fig:filament_natural_shape}(b).

 Filament shapes were characterised by looking at how their relative orientation $\theta$, taken from tangent vectors, varies along their length $s$.
 Four typical cases of active filaments of \textit{O. lutea} are explored in Fig.~\ref{fig:natural_curvature_}, and the other two species behaved similarly.
 In Fig.~\ref{fig:natural_curvature_}(a) we see that the filaments each have a relatively constant curvature, $\kappa = d\theta/d s$, so that their shapes are well-approximated by circular arcs.
 We therefore fit circles directly to the filament shapes, as demonstrated in Fig.~\ref{fig:natural_curvature_}(b), to measure their average curvature.
 Curvature distributions were collected from about a hundred individual filaments for the active and inactive cases of each species.
 These are summarised in Fig.~\ref{fig:curvature_distribution}.
 The actively gliding members of all three species have a preferred curvature of around 0.5 mm$^{-1}$.
 For the inactive filaments there was no preferred overall curvature, and the measured curvature distributions instead showed a peak, or median value, around zero.
 It is clear that for the active case, internal forces within the cyanobacteria filaments break the symmetry, generating the pattern of compression and tension required to maintain a curved shape.
-Indeed, this bias seems related to their motion, as we also observed a strong preference for clockwise, over counter-clockwise, motion in all three species.
+Indeed, some chiral symmetry-breaking (either due to the helical groves on their surface~\cite{ReadNanoscale}, or a helical contractile wave of compression~\cite{halfen1970gliding,halfen1971gliding}) is also required to explain their motion, as we observed a strong preference for clockwise, over counter-clockwise, motion in all three species.